 Welcome to the new website

-Welcome to the new website of the NYG&B. This website is key to improving benefits and services to NYG&B members and to introducing new people to the rewards of family history research.
+Welcome to the website of the NYG&B. This website is key to improving benefits and services to NYG&B members and to introducing new people to the rewards of family history research.

 The "New NYG&B"